 5. Approval and interconnection

 Going solar has significant financial benefits: it reduces your monthly electricity costs and can even increase the value of your home.
-Incentives like the federal tax credit can lower your net cost by 30 percent, but solar is still a big investment, and the price tag can result in sticker shock.
-To save money, it's no surprise that many homeowners are considering DIY and asking themselves, “Can you install solar panels yourself?"
-You can, but doing it alone has some advantages and disadvantages.
-For instance, it may not be the best route if you still need to rely on some utility energy, and installation can be complicated without professional experience.
+Incentives can lower your overall cost drastically, but solar is still a big investment.
+To save money, it's no surprise that many homeowners consider a DIY approach.
+You can go that route, but we don’t recommend installing solar panels without professional experience.

-To better understand the installation process and how to install solar panels, check out a few of the answers to homeowners' most frequently asked questions:
+To help you better understand the installation process and how to install solar panels, we’ve answered some of the most commonly asked questions: